Written By: Chris Ruhlin | Last Updated: April 29, 2026

 Some companies just need help with a specific project.
 Once it’s done, they take it from there.
 Others want ongoing support.
 That might include:

-In those cases, we essentially act as your outsourced water compliance team.
-Totally optional, but it can be really useful for companies that just want to pass things off and forget about them!
+In those cases, we essentially act as your outsourced NPDES compliance team.
+Totally optional, but it can be really useful for companies that just want to pass things off and forget about them.
+Think of it like outsourcing HR, legal, or accounting activities!

 We've hinted at this already, but let's be very clear here, because this is where a lot of confusion happens.

-We work alongside those services, but we’re really focused on permitting, compliance, and program structure.
+We work alongside those services, but we’re really focused on permitting, compliance, and program structure development.

-Look, we're not the right fit for everyone, and that's intentional.
+We're not the right fit for everyone, and we know it.
 Our goal is not to be everything to everyone.
+So where do we land?

 We work best with industrial and commercial facilities and organizations that have real regulatory responsibilities.
 In the NPDES context, that often means facilities with stormwater discharges, wastewater discharges, or both.
 It also includes organizations that need permit coverage, renewals, modifications, SWPPPs, reporting support, or help improving the structure of their overall compliance program.

 These types of businesses are often large enough to face meaningful compliance obligations, but lean enough that they need outside expertise, not full in-house teams.
-They're usually looking for clear direction, solid technical work, and systems that hold up over time.
+They're usually looking for clear direction, solid technical work, and systems that hold up over time, and that's where we can step in.

-If you don't need NPDES support at all, we will tell you.
+If you don't need NPDES support at all, we'll tell you.
 There's no value in creating work that doesn't need to exist.
-Part of our job is helping facilities understand when requirements apply, and equally importantly, when they do not.
+Part of our job is helping facilities understand when requirements apply, and equally importantly, when they don't.
 So if you're too small or it's not worth hiring us, we're not going to be a good fit.

 At the other end of the spectrum, if you are a massive organization with highly complex global programs, hundreds of facilities, or a need for a very large enterprise-level consulting structure, you will likely need a different type of firm.
 Some organizations need large teams, deep specialization by media and region, and a consulting model built for that scale.
 That's simply not how we're structured.

-NPDES pricing varies (a lot) depending on what you actually need.
-A facility seeking a new operational permit and supporting documentation will have different needs than a facility requesting a permit modification, a SWPPP update, help with recurring Discharge Monitoring Reports, or broader water compliance support.
+NPDES services, and their pricing, varies (a lot) depending on what you actually need.
+A facility seeking a new individual permit and supporting documentation will have different needs than a facility requesting a permit modification or seeking a non-exposure certification.
+Conversely, a SWPPP update, getting help with recurring Discharge Monitoring Reports, or training, all these things will cost you money, but they'll range in price

 If your situation or needs are more specialized, the calculator above may not tell the whole story, but our NPDES pricing page can still be valuable since it explains the main cost drivers and helps frame the conversation.

-At a high level, RMA supports facilities that need their environmental compliance handled clearly, correctly, and without unnecessary complexity.
+At a high level, RMA supports industrial facilities that need their NPDES compliance handled clearly, correctly, and without unnecessary complexity.

-Our process is straightforward.
-It starts with a simple conversation after you reach out.
+Our process is straightforward and starts with a simple conversation after you reach out.
 From there, if it makes sense to move forward, we define the scope, timeline, and cost upfront.
 Then we gather the necessary information, complete the work, and deliver something that is not only technically sound, but also practical for your team to implement and maintain.

 If that sounds like your situation, the next step is simple.
 Reach out to start the conversation.
 We'll help you understand what applies, what your options are, and whether we are the right fit.
 From there, we can map out a clear path forward and take it from there.